 Christian, who led the delivery of the new website said “it was a great project with many complex challenges to overcome especially with the CRM integration, but weekly meetings and clear communication helped to build a really good relationship, and are delighted with the results.

 Being asked to present at the seminar was a lovely compliment to cap off a really successful project, and provided a great opportunity to network with some leading tourism businesses, and to share our thoughts on the digital landscape.”

-Our Head of Business Development, Katie delivered the presentation, saying “it was fun to deliver our presentation and to witness the different responses from the audience especially when talking about contentious issues like the pros and cons of using carousels / image sliders, which we still find on the homepage of the majority of sites but are actually, and always have been, really bad practice”.
+Our Strategy and Relationship Lead, Katie, delivered the presentation, saying “it was fun to deliver our presentation and to witness the different responses from the audience especially when talking about contentious issues like the pros and cons of using carousels / image sliders, which we still find on the homepage of the majority of sites but are actually, and always have been, really bad practice”.

 The presentation swiftly covered some dying trends like parallax scroll and lots of accessibility faux pas, before briefly touching on todays hottest topics being voice, AI and performance.
 We then took a more in-depth look at the latest trends of typography, rich gradients and colours, micro movement and animation.

 Christian says “Typography has really moved on recently, with Google and Adobe font platforms now offering a huge selection of typefaces to help achieve beautiful typography online as well as in print.
 Most interestingly, type is getting much bigger, equally driven by accessibility and trends in design.
 Three years ago the average font size for body copy was around 12 or 13 pixels, today the average is around 15px but many sites going for a bold 16px.”